Engaged Encounter Part II: Three to Get Married?

 7. MAINTAIN A SENSE OF HUMOR: Don't take yourselves too seriously.
 LAUGHTER IS THE BEST MEDICINE!

-8. HOLD HANDS: This is difficult because it requires a "decision to ".
+8. HOLD HANDS: This is difficult because it requires a "decision to love".
 This helps to keep your focus where it belongs, on the person who means more to you than anyone in the world.

 Openness in communication is process of talking and listening that involves elements of risk, trust, and acceptance.
-In we are challenged to take a risk, to share openly with our spouse, and to trust our spouse's acceptance of our thoughts, ideas, and feelings.
-To experience the deepest sense of , we need to become vulnerable and trusting.
+In marriage we are challenged to take a risk, to share openly with our spouse, and to trust our spouse's acceptance of our thoughts, ideas, and feelings.
+To experience the deepest sense of love, we need to become vulnerable and trusting.

 1. What things (thoughts, feelings, behavior, dreams, values) do I find difficult to reveal to you?
 (Share positive as well as negative examples.)